 02 of 12

-Nice old town that feels out of character for a busy city.
+Cardoba is a nice old town to visit.
 Cordoba's Mezquita (mosque) is the biggest attraction here.

 The high-speed AVE train can get you from Seville to Cordoba in just 45 minutes, making it an excellent day trip from Seville to do by yourself.
 But if you want to include Carmona too (see below), you'll need to do a guided tour.